popabczhang/3d_projection_mapping_unity/README.md

 		b.
 Left and right side videos: these are 2D objects at height of table top, so there are only 4 key points marked yellow;

 		c.
-Slider: 4 orange key points that #0 should be at closer-left corner of the road; #1 should be at the closer-right corner of the road; #2 should be at the perpendicular point from #1 to bottom edge of the table; #3 should be at the perpendicular point from #1 to bottom edge of the table.
+Slider: 4 orange key points that #0 should be at closer-left corner of the road; #1 should be at the closer-right corner of the road; #2 should be at the perpendicular point from #1 to bottom edge of the table; #3 should be at the perpendicular point from #1 to bottom edge of the table; Drag the megenta box up and down for better alignment of the slider texts;

-(to be continued ... )
+	10. When all the keystone calibration is finished, click "Save Calibration" button to save all keystone keypoint positions locally.
+Press "Load Calibration" and "Reset Calibration" to load local setting and reset to program initiate setting;

+	11. To calibrate the world filter section line (white) on buildings if not align perfectly with the Processing section line: in the main UI menu, input the "Slider Offset Left" and "Slider Offset Right" (-0.500~0.500) to adjust where left and right ends are.
+Press "Save" to save this setting locally.

+	12. Press "u" again to dismiss the calibration UI.
+(END)